-Social media has been maddeningly short on evidence.
-While there are plenty of social media true believers, there aren’t yet a lot of truths.
-And, because social media is contextual—the right tools and the right use of them depend very much on the user, intended audience, and desired outcomes— it can be difficult to figure out which social media tactics best align with an organization’s marketing strategies and measurably advance its operational objectives.
+Social media is contextual—the right tools and the right use of them depend very much on the user, intended audience, and desired outcomes.
+As a result, it can be difficult to figure out which social media tactics best align with an organization’s marketing strategies and measurably advance its operational objectives.

 So, how can you figure out which tools are right for your needs?
 How can you separate truth from belief?
 By using a scientific approach to social media.